 If you think Oatgurt Blueberry Raspberry will taste like a mix of half blueberries/half raspberries, you might be setting yourself up for disappointment because it actually tastes a little more like blueberries than raspberries.
 But don’t worry, the raspberries are there, and they give the flavor a nice boost.
 You could say that behind every successful blueberry is a raspberry (but only if you are fine with saying pretty dorky things).
 We also added some sugar (5%) to make the nice berry taste pop.

-Fermented oat base (water, oats 11%, fermentation culture), sugar 5%, raspberry puree 3 %, potato starch, elderberry juice from concentrate, rapeseed oil, blueberry juice from concentrate 1%, corn starch, natural flavour, calcium carbonate, calcium phosphates, vitamins (D2, riboflavin, B12).
+Water, oats 11%, sugar 5%, raspberry puree 3 %, potato starch, elderberry juice from concentrate, rapeseed oil, blueberry juice from concentrate 1%, corn starch, natural aroma, calcium carbonate, calcium phosphates, vitamins (D2, riboflavin, B12), potassium iodide.

 Nutrition information per 100 g: